 Each transaction with a customer generates revenue however, some of the revenue generated may go towards variable costs.
 These could include costs of goods sold and delivery costs.
 As such, the value added by the customer would be revenues less any cost of sales.
 Some startups, such as Software as a Service (SaaS) companies do not accumulate cost of sales as they do not manufacture or deliver physical goods, and their overhead costs are fixed.
 In such a scenario, the entire revenue less any transactional costs is the value added by an additional customer.

 This refers to the average time that customers spend with a business.
 This is not always an easy calculation to establish however, there is a suitable proxy which essentially results in an equally useful measure.
-Instead of establishing how long any individual customer stays with the organisation, it may be more convenient to establish how many existing customers are lost by the business in a given period (in this case, a year).
+Instead of establishing how long any individual customer stays with the organization, it may be more convenient to establish how many existing customers are lost by the business in a given period (in this case, a year).
+This metric is known as a startup’s churn rate.

 For a given retention rate, lets say the company loses about 20% of its customers each year, CLTV can be calculated as ((3 purchases X 12 months) X $1.00 net margin X 80% = $28.80 per year.
 This calculation differs from the first as it factors in the probability that a customer stays with the company during the period rather than the actual time the customer retains business with the company.